 Authors, please answer this question with the steps listed here in the Protocol section below for use by the videographer.

+Step 2.2, Step 4.1-4.4, Setp 5.1, Setp 6.1, Step 6.3, Step 7.2,

 4. What is the single most difficult aspect of this procedure and what do you do to ensure success?
 Please list 1-2 individual steps using the step numbers listed in this document.
 (Please do not list entire sections.)